JennicaLeClerc/demos/week4/p1-sample-readme.md

 - #### `public Optional<List<Object>> getListObjectFromDB(final Class <?> clazz, final String columns, final String conditions,final String operators)`
 - #### `public Optional<List<Object>> getListObjectFromDB(final Class<?> clazz)`
   - Gets a list of all objects in the database which match the included search criteria
-    - columns - comma seperated list of columns to search by.
+    - columns - comma separated list of columns to search by.
-    - conditions - coma seperated list the values the columns should match to.
+    - conditions - coma separated list the values the columns should match to.
-    - operators - comma seperated list of operators to apply to columns (AND/OR) in order that they should be applied.
+    - operators - comma separated list of operators to apply to columns (AND/OR) in order that they should be applied.
 - #### `public void beginCommit()`
-  - begin databse commit.
+  - begin database commit.
 - #### `public void Rollback()`
   - Rollback to previous commit.
 - #### `public void Rollback(final String name)`